 Oregon does not have taxes on:

-Personal income tax rates start at 5 percent, rising to 9.9 percent on income above $125,000(s)/$250,000(j).
+Personal income tax rates start at 5 percent, rising to 9.9 percent on single/joint tax returns with taxable income greater than $125,000(s)/$250,000(j).
 Same rate applies to capital gains as other personal income.
-Under legislation enacted in October 2013, somewhat lower tax rates are applied progressively starting at 7 percent on non-passive, pass-through income of most partnerships (S corporations, LLCs and the like, subject to certain criteria) up to $5 million of income.

 In addition to federal withholdings and minor payroll-based rates in a few county-regional transit districts, the following apply to businesses with employees in Oregon:

-Unemployment insurance - In 2013 - as calculated on the first $34,100 of each covered employee's wages - this tax rate ranges from 2.2 to 5.4 percent for experienced employers with an average rate of 3.08 percent.
+In 2011 - as calculated on the first $32,300 of each covered employee's wages - this tax rate ranges from 2.2-5.4 percent for experienced employers with an average rate of nearly 3.08 percent.
 The 2011 base rate for new employers is 3.3 percent, which changes to a company-specific, experience-based rate after the first 21-33 months of operations.

-Workers' compensation insurance - Oregon has created a system with some of the lowest costs in the country: rates have declined or remained steady for each of the past 20 years.
+Oregon has created a system with some of the lowest costs in the country: rates have declined or remained steady for each of the past 20 years.
 This is a significant benefit to employers, who may purchase coverage from any provider qualified to write workers' compensation insurance.
 Alternatively, the State Accident Insurance Fund (SAIF), a public, non-profit corporation, offers coverage, and qualifying large employers may receive certification as self-insured.
 Actual premiums will depend on the insurance carrier and on industrial and occupational classifications.
-Employers must pay at least half of the 3.3 cents/hour tax that supports state services (Workers’ Benefit Fund); the remainder is withheld from employees.
+Employee/employer withholding of $0.014/hour (each) supports state services.

 Tangible real and (business) personal property, unless specifically exempted, is subject to local taxation by counties, cities, schools and other districts.
 Registered vehicles and inventories, including raw materials, goods-in-process and finished products, are entirely exempt.
 Taxable property is always assessed at an amount equal to or less than real market value.
-A lower ratio may apply, because any annual appreciation in taxable value may not exceed 3 percent.
-The State Constitution caps every property tax bill at not more than 1.5 percent of RMV, aside from levies for voter-approved bond issuances.
-The tax rates vary by by location, but average around 1.5–1.6 percent of assessed value.
-Tax abatement programs are available for newly invested property.
+A lower ratio may apply, because any annual appreciation in taxable value may not exceed three percent.
+The taxable value of new property is determined based on the county's average ratio of assessed value to real market value (AV/RMV) for all property with the same classification (e.g., residential); for new industrial property, the initial AV is often but not always at or near 100 percent of RMV.
+Additionally, the State Constitution caps every property tax bill at not more than 1.5 percent of RMV, aside from levies for voter-approved bond issuances.
+The tax rates vary by by location, but average around 1.5-1.6 percent of assessed value.
+Tax abatement programs are available.